fh295/fh295.github.io/noncompositional.md

 We can perform similar magic with *snow blindness*, *bacon grease*, *glass cubes* and *daisy chains*.
 And we can do it when we haven't seen the combination before.
 Do you know what a *zoo gun* is?
 I bet you can make a reasonable guess, and I bet most of our guesses are similar.
 What about a *gun zoo*?
 We all know what a *pen knife* is, but it's kind of amusing to imagine what a *knife pen* would be like.
 Tweet me your sketches please.

 These cases show that the meanings of two innocent-looking nouns seem to combine in radically diverse and complex ways.
-Nothing on the surface of the language tells us things should be different in each case, or how to proceed with the understanding process, yet we can all do it and, I bet, with surprisingly few differences of opinion.
+Nothing on the surface of the language tells us that we should do something different in our mind in each of these cases, yet we can all cook up these very different recipes in our mind and, I bet, with surprisingly few differences of opinion.

 There is no known well-understood process or procedure for determining how the meanings of two words should combine to form a single coherent meaning.
 This simple fact may be the single clearest explanation for why the endeavour of modelling language with symbolic or rule-based systems -- attempted with great vigour and on a large scale continuously from the end of second world war until at least 2010 -- seems to have failed.